application-research/estuary/tests/chaos/README.md

 - Adding large content on a list of shuttles.
 - Downloading large content from different IPFS gateways.

+## Before running
+Make sure data/config/run.config is setup with the right keys.

 ## Running

 From the estuary root folder